-What are those software technologies that stood the test of time and are still in use or have had a massive influence over the existing systems?
-What is the one that you love more or hate more?
+What software technologies have stood the test of time or have had a massive influence over existing systems?
+Which do you love or hate?

-We have asked the same question to the GOTO Book Club authors and interviewers that made up the lineup for the second season.
-Find out what Nicki Watt, CTO/CEO at OpenCredo, Eberhard Wolff, Fellow at innoQ, Venkat Subramaniam, Founder of Agile Developer, Inc., Liz Rice, Chief Open Source Officer at Isovalent, Rebecca Nugent, Professor in Statistics & Data Science, Phil Winder, CEO of Winder Research, Hanna Prinz, DevOps & Software Engineer, and Eoin Woods, CTO at Endava had to say.
+We asked these questions to the GOTO Book Club authors and interviewers that made up the lineup for the second season.
+Find out what Nicki Watt, CTO/CEO at OpenCredo, Eberhard Wolff, fellow at innoQ, Venkat Subramaniam, founder of Agile Developer, Inc., Liz Rice, chief open source officer at Isovalent, Rebecca Nugent, professor in statistics & data science, Phil Winder, CEO of Winder Research, Hanna Prinz, DevOps & software engineer, and Eoin Woods, CTO at Endava, had to say.
 The conversation was moderated by Rebecca Parsons, CTO at ThoughtWorks.

 SQL - Nicki Watt

 Rebecca Parsons: Hello, everyone.
 My name is Rebecca Parsons.
 And we're here to discuss software technologies that stand the test of time.
 And we have eight panelists who are each going to propose software technology, and then the other panelists will weigh in on what they think of that idea.
 So, Nicki Watt, let's start with you.

 Nicki Watt: All right.
 Thanks very much, Rebecca.
 So, my humble submission is SQL, the Structured Query Language, used to access and maintain relational databases since the dawn of time.
 I think the roots go all the way back to '74, when Chamberlain and Boyce actually published their sort of famous paper, and it's, really that language that we have today is based on what that was sort of 45 years ago.